mind your back

 Carers, care for your backs

-Carers, care for your backs!
-There are currently around 6.5 million carers in the UK, with the figure set to rise to 9 million by 2037.
+There are currently around 6.5 million carers in the UK with the figure set to rise to 9 million by 2037.
 For many carers physical activity such as lifting is a significant part of their daily routine.
 However, not all carers will be aware of their back health when looking after someone.
 Although paid carers may receive training on how to protect their backs during the physical aspects of their work, many unpaid carers, of which there are 5.8 million in England and Wales, may not receive any training or information about back care.
-To coincide with Back Care Awareness Week (7 – 11 October 2013), Dr Steven Rudd developed the following simple tips for all carers to help them whilst they’re helping others.
+To coincide originally with Back Care Awareness Week (7 – 11 October 2013) Dr Steven Rudd developed the following simple tips for all carers to help them whilst they’re helping others.

 Golden rules for carers